risbi0/Holo-Heights-App/README.md

 When adding new members:

 1.)
-Save image in `images/raw` folder.
+Save full body avatar image in `images/raw` folder.
+Save avatar image in `website/public`.

-2.)
-Edit image, crop the bottom to reach the sole/feet and save.
+2.1.)
+Edit full body avatar image, crop from bottom until the sole/feet and overwrite save.

+2.2.)
+Crop from top until the top of the head and save to `images/ref`.

 3.)
-Crop the top to reach the top of head and save to `images/ref`.

-4.)
-Add the appropriate info in `data` dict in `images/script.py` and run the script.
+Add the appropriate info in `website/src/data.js` and in the `data` dict in `images/script.py`, afterwards run the script.

-5.)
-Add the appropriate info in `website/src/data.js`.